I’m going to show you how to create a beautiful piano chord progression in just a few minutes.

-The lesson is supposed to be fun and a little bit of a time-waster, but it will also teach you really valuable skills about chords and scales :)
+It’s supposed to be fun and a little bit of a time-waster, but it will also teach you really valuable skills about chords and scales 🙂

 Then write out ALL the diatonic chords of the key of G. That just means all the chords that naturally occur in the G scale.
 We have a full lesson on diatonic chords here.

 In the key of G, those chords are: G major, A minor, B minor, C major, D major, and E minor.

 I’m NOT using the 7th note of the scale (F# diminished) because it sounds crunchy and we want this to be beautiful 🙂

 To begin, pick two chords at random.
 These chords will form the basis of your chord progression.

 Start simple, play the root note in your left hand, and try experimenting with some chord tones in your right hand.
 You can be as basic or as complicated as you like.

 I like to play octaves in my left hand, and use the chords to form a melody in the right hand.
 We have a complete lesson on writing melodies here.

 If you find a pattern that you like, you can try repeating that pattern over the chord changes to see what it sounds like.

 Add in another chord.
 Choose this chord the same way as you chose the first 2, by picking it randomly!